Mohamed Mjid: Life

-In his youth Mohamed Mjid was a militant in the national movement for the independence of Morocco, activities for which he was arrested and imprisoned.
-After the independence he became active in politics and NGOs.
-In 1964 he was appointed as the president of the Tennis Federation, a position he held until 2009.
-He was also elected as an MP for Safi, as part of the National Rally of Independents.
+In his youth, Mohamed Mjid was a militant in the national movement for the independence of Morocco, activities for which he was arrested and imprisoned.
+After Morocco gained independence, Mjid became active in politics and NGOs.
+In 1964, he was appointed as the president of the national Tennis Federation, a position he held until 2009.
+He was also elected as an MP for Safi as part of the National Rally of Independents.

 On 20 March 2014, Mjid died in a hospital in Rabat and was buried in Casablanca.
 His funerals were attended by high-profile personalities such as Fouad Ali El Himma and Prince Rachid, the brother of Mohammed VI.